DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Deep Research Report Evaluation Taxonomy Details

-\paragraph{Structure Consistency} This dimension evaluates whether the introduction, body, and conclusion, and the structure of each section of the report, are organized consistently with the topic and scope.
+\paragraph{Structural Coherence} Structural Coherence evaluates whether the introduction, body, and conclusion, and the structure of each section of the report, are organized consistently with the topic and scope.
 Introduction checks whether it concisely and clearly presents the topic, problem, significance, and basic scope.
-The body checks whether the step-by-step argument is developed without omission or deviation, in accordance with the structure and scope presented in the introduction.
+The Body checks whether the step-by-step argument is developed without omission or deviation, in accordance with the structure and scope presented in the introduction.
 Conclusion checks whether it synthesizes the body content to complete the purpose of the introduction without introducing new claims or evidence.
-Section-Level checks whether each section supports the overall structure through clear organizational principles and appropriate connections.
+Section checks whether each section supports the overall structure through clear organizational principles and appropriate connections.

-\paragraph{Narration Style} This dimension assesses whether the report faithfully follows the required format and style and is expressed in a way that the reader can read and understand the content without difficulty.
-The report form checks whether external requirements, such as document length and section system, conform to professional report practices.
+\paragraph{Format \& Style} Format \& Style assesses whether the report faithfully follows the required format and style and is expressed in a way that the reader can read and understand the content without difficulty.
+Report Format checks whether external requirements, such as document length and section system, conform to professional report practices.
 Writing Quality checks whether sentences are concise and accurate, and whether terminology and tone are consistent.
-Paragraph checks whether paragraphs are sufficiently developed around a single point and naturally integrated with structural auxiliary elements.
-Reader Friendliness assesses whether subheadings and simple explanations/examples are used to guide the reader in following complex content.
+Paragraph Quality checks whether paragraphs are sufficiently developed around a single point and naturally integrated with structural auxiliary elements.
+Readability assesses whether subheadings and simple explanations/examples are used to guide the reader in following complex content.

-\paragraph{Ethics Compliance} This dimension assesses whether the report is written ethically and responsibly regarding sensitive issues, potential harm, and perspective balance.
-Sensitive Issues checks whether sensitive topics such as politics, race, and gender are addressed with neutral, fair language and a balanced perspective.
+\paragraph{Ethics \& Compliance} Ethics \& Compliance assesses whether the report is written ethically and responsibly regarding sensitive issues, potential harm, and perspective balance.
+Sensitive Handling checks whether sensitive topics such as politics, race, and gender are addressed with neutral, fair language and a balanced perspective.
 Safety \& Impact checks whether negative impacts, side effects, and potential misuse of proposals/technologies/research results are adequately reviewed, and whether specific method presentations are dangerous.
 Perspective Balance assesses whether the discussion is balanced by appropriately including related perspectives and opposing views without bias toward a specific position.